 During goal setting, focus on the part where you have more control or something actionable.

 Once my client brought this goal: “I want my team to have a positive perception of me.”
 I asked, what would that look like?
-He had a hard time coming up with an answer that he felt happy about.
+He had a hard time coming up with an answer that he liked.
 I then asked, who owns the verb in your goal, who has the action item?
 He paused and smiled – “Oh, I see, it is them I am giving the action item.”
 We then started talking about how he wanted to show up to his team.
 The rest is history.

 Focus on Making an Impact

 A goal would not make much sense without a meaningful impact or the outcome.
 Losing weight just for the sake of it is not too sustainable by itself.
 Sarah, a software developer, brought a goal to be more efficient in her work.
-But when I asked what would efficiency give her, she seemed clueless.
+But when I asked what efficiency would give her, she seemed clueless.
 She later realized that her responsible voice was bugging her to get things done from the to-do list.
 As she paid more attention to her authentic voice, she found that she wanted to create a meaningful impact.
 By the end of our session, she decided to look for opportunities to mentor adolescent girls.

 If MLK had said, “I have a SMART goal for you: On such and such date, I will have a march with x number of people.”
 How many would have joined him that day?